How We Produce Our Mezzanine Floor Systemsdoitydev

 Every aspect of the mezzanine floor system is then tested, to ensure that every stage of the manufacturing process has been successful, and any necessary changes and adjustments are made.

-find out more about the specific details of our mezzanine floor systems by taking a look at our specifications page.
+find out more about the specific details of our mezzanine floor systems by taking a look at our standards page.

 Traditional mezzanine floors use heavy RSJ’s to form the main frame of the platform.
 This means good clear access is needed for lifting equipment.
 Sometimes, a customer cannot afford to clear a production area of stock or machinery and that’s where our mezzanine is better suited.
 It is built entirely from cold rolled sections which are lighter and easier to handle In most situations, two fitters can build a steel frame by hand off podium steps.